Hideaway (Wavves album)

-Hideaway is an album by Wavves released on the record label Fat Possum Records on July 16, 2021.
+Hideaway is the seventh studio album by Wavves released on the record label Fat Possum Records on July 16, 2021.
 This was the band's first album since You're Welcome was released four years earlier.
 The band worked with producer Dave Sitek, and the album's themes were inspired by the COVID-19 pandemic.

 Background

 In early 2019, Wavves began recording songs for what would become their seventh studio album.
 This would become their first new music released since the 2018 standalone singles "All Star Goth" and "Emo Christmas".
 After early studio sessions reportedly lacked surprises and "magic", according to frontman Nathan Williams, the band began working with producer Dave Sitek.
 According to Williams, melodies were initially built around short samples of songs from the 1950s and 1960s before removing those samples and creating the rest of the song's structure.
 The album's lyrical themes were reportedly inspired by Williams living in a shed behind his parents' house during the album's recording, along with the COVID-19 pandemic.